Norman Long (anthropologist): Education and early life

 Norman Long grew up in Surrey, UK, and attended Wallington County Grammar School (1950–55).
-He also studied music at Trinity College of Music in London (1948-1955).
+He also studied music at the Trinity College of Music in London (1948-1955).
 He entered the University of Leeds after completing British National Service with the Royal Air Force in Malaya (1955-1957).
-He gained a BA (hons) in anthropology, philosophy, and biblical atudies in 1960.
+He gained a bachelor's degree in anthropology, philosophy, and biblical studies in 1960.
 During 1960-1962, he embarked on postgraduate studies in social anthropology and sociology in Manchester.
 He was supported by a State Studentship Research Scholarship.
 A Commonwealth Scholarship supported further his Ph.D. research.
-This allowed him to become research affiliate of the Rhodes-Livingstone Institute (now Institute for African Studies, University of Zambia): March 1962-February 1964.He defended his Ph.D successfully in 1967 at the University of Manchester.
+This allowed him to become research affiliate of the Rhodes-Livingstone Institute (now Institute for African Studies, University of Zambia): March 1962-February 1964.
+He defended his Ph.D successfully in 1967 at the University of Manchester.
 He is married to Ann Long, an educational psychologist.
 She supported his work significantly during fieldwork and later as editor.